jhdeov/RedTyp/README.md

 More information on how 2-way FSTs work can be found in Filiot & Reynier (2016, "Transducers, logic and algebra for functions of finite words").

-More information can be found in Dolatian & Heinz 2019 ["RedTyp: A Database of Reduplication with Computational Models"](https://scholarworks.umass.edu/scil/vol2/iss1/3/)
+More information can be found in Dolatian & Heinz 2019 ["RedTyp: A Database of Reduplication with Computational Models"](https://scholarworks.umass.edu/scil/vol2/iss1/3/).

 This repository contains the following  files:
-1. An SQL file "RedTyp.sql" which is a copy of the SQL database, RedTyp
+1. An SQL file "RedTyp.sql" which is a copy of the SQL database, RedTyp.
-2. A python file "two_way_interpreter.py" which can interpret the 2-way FST recipes that are found in RedTyp
+2. A Python file "two_way_interpreter.py" which can interpret the 2-way FST recipes that are found in RedTyp.
-3. A markdown file "README.md" which is the README file
+3. A markdown file "README.md" which is the README file.
-4. A license file "LICENSE.md"
+4. A license file "LICENSE.md".
-5. A markdown file "instructions_on_recipe_creation.md" which has instructions on how to read and create 2-way FST recipes that can be interpreted by our python interpreter
+5. A markdown file "instructions_on_recipe_creation.md" which has instructions on how to read and create 2-way FST recipes that can be interpreted by our Python interpreter.

-The SQL database was created with phpmyadmin and it can imported into any SQL server.
+The SQL database was created with phpmyadmin and it can imported into any SQL server, such as the open-source [MariaDB](https://mariadb.org/) system.

-The python file is written in Python 3.0.
+The Python file is written in Python 3.0.

 # Installing and running RedTyp

-In order to see how the SQL database models and implements reduplication using 2-way FSTs, do the following steps:
+To see how the SQL database models and implements reduplication using 2-way FSTs, do the following steps:

-1. Import the SQL file into an sql server
+1. Import the SQL file into an SQL server, such as the open-source [MariaDB](https://mariadb.org/) system.

 ```bash
  $ mysql -u root -p